pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   <img src="Images/05.png">
 </div>

 What happened?

-You figure out that the pictures users are uploading have a different look than the website images that make up your training set: Users are uploading pictures taken with mobile phones, which tend to be lower resolution, blurrier, and poorly lit.
+You figure out that the pictures users are uploading have a different look than the website images that make up your training set: Users are uploading pictures taken with mobile phones, which tend to be lower resolution, blurrier, and poorly light.
 Since your training/test sets were made of website images, your algorithm did not generalize well to the actual distribution you care about: mobile phone pictures.

-Before the modern era of big data, it was a common rule in machine learning to use a random 70%/30% split to form your training and test sets.
-This practice can work, but it’s a bad idea in more and more applications where the training distribution (website images in our example above) is different from the distribution you ultimately care about (mobile phone images).
+It’s a bad idea where the training distribution (website images) is different from the distribution you ultimately care about (mobile phone images).

-We usually define:

-  - **Training set** — Which you run your learning algorithm on.
-  - **Dev (development) set** — Which you use to tune parameters, select features, and make other decisions regarding the learning algorithm.
-Sometimes also called the hold-out cross validation set.
-  - **Test set** — which you use to evaluate the performance of the algorithm, but not to make any decisions regarding what learning algorithm or parameters to use.

-Once you define a dev set (development set) and test set, your team will try a lot of ideas, such as different learning algorithm parameters, to see what works best.
-The dev and test sets allow your team to quickly see how well your algorithm is doing.

-In other words, **the purpose of the dev and test sets are to direct your team toward the most important changes to make to the machine learning system**.

 So, you should do the following: Choose dev and test sets to reflect data you expect to get in the future and want to do well on.

 In other words, your test set should not simply be 30% of the available data, especially if you expect your future data (mobile phone images) to be different in nature from your training set (website images).

 If you have not yet launched your mobile app, you might not have any users yet, and thus might not be able to get data that accurately reflects what you have to do well on in the future.
 But you might still try to approximate this.
 For example, ask your friends to take mobile phone pictures of cats and send them to you.
 Once your app is launched, you can update your dev/test sets using actual user data.
 If you really don’t have any way of getting data that approximates what you expect to get in the future, perhaps you can start by using website images.
 But you should be aware of the risk of this leading to a system that doesn’t generalize well.

-It requires judgment to decide how much to invest in developing great dev and test sets.
-But don’t assume your training distribution is the same as your test distribution.
+Don’t assume your training distribution is the same as your test distribution.
 Try to pick test examples that reflect what you ultimately want to perform well on, rather than whatever data you happen to have for training.

 ### Dev and test sets should come from the same distribution